 - Sugar beets: 100% (0.47 million hectares) of the sugar beet crops are genetically modified.
 Sugar beets are used to make sucrose (sugar), as well as in food colorings.
 They are also used as livestock feed (pg.
 11).

 Other GM crops in US include Hawaiian papaya, squash, apples, peppers, plum, melon, tomatoes, potatoes, chicory, creeping bentgrass, rose, rice, tobacco and flax, notes ISAAA report (pg.
 8).

 Where GMOs Are Grown

-- United States grows 69.5 million hectares of corn, soybeans, cotton, canola, sugar beets, alfalfa, and squash
+- The United States grows 72.9 million hectares of corn, soybeans, cotton, canola, sugar beets, alfalfa, potato, papaya and squash.

-- Brazil grows 36.6 million hectares of soybeans, corn, and cotton
+- Brazil grows 49.1 million hectares of soybeans, corn and cotton.

-- Canada grows 11.6 million hectares of canola, corn, soybeans, and sugar beets
+- Canada grows 11.6 million hectares of canola, corn, soybeans, alfalfa and sugar beets.

-- Paraguay grows 3.4 million hectares of soybeans, corn, and cotton
+- Paraguay grows 3.6 million hectares of soybeans, corn and cotton.

+- Pakistan grows 2.8 million hectares of cotton.

-- South Africa grows 3.9 million hectares of soybeans, corn, and cotton
+- China grows 2.8 million hectares of cotton, papaya and poplar.

-- Pakistan grows 2.8 million hectares of cotton
+- South Africa grows 2.7 million hectares of soybeans, corn and cotton.

-- Uruguay grows 1.4 million hectares of soybeans and corn
+- Uruguay grows 1.3 million hectares of soybeans and corn.

 Genetically Modified Livestock Feed

-GMO Compass notes that while dairy products are not genetically modified, they may include ingredients that contain genetic modifications or come from livestock that has consumed genetically modified items.
+Dairy products are not genetically modified, but may include ingredients that come from GM livestock feed.
 Dairy products may also contain genetically modified additives.
-Additionally, some dairy products come from cattle that are given a genetically modified recombinant bovine growth hormone (rBGH).
-This increases the amount of milk dairy cattle produce.
-According to Food and Water Watch:
+Additionally, some dairy products come from cattle injected with genetically modified recombinant bovine growth hormone (rBGH), given to increase milk yield.
+Some facts about this hormone are: